 tsp = teaspoon

-Note: Just before grinding the whole spices, it's not a bad idea to lightly toast them.
+Note: Just before grinding the whole spices, it's not a bad idea to dry toast them.
 You could do this for the peppercorns and cumin seeds.

 Toasting releases even more flavours and aromas and is highly recommended!
 Click here for tips on this.
 (Link opens in new window)